The Very Worst Thing a Christian can Settle for-

 I am a recovering control freak.

 Some of my issues with control are likely due to the personality I was born with.
 According to my Mother my first word was “no” and my first complete sentence was: “I will do it myself”.
-I am no expert in the field of child psychology, but I’m pretty sure my first attempts to verbally communicate with the world indicateI was born with a strong desire to be in complete control of just about everything from day one (Psalm 51:5).
+I am no expert in the field of child psychology, but I’m pretty sure my first attempts at verbal communication indicate I was born with a strong desire to be in complete control of just about everything from day one (Psalm 51:5).

 Sigh.

 Age and experience eventually made me philosophical when it comes to the issue of control.
-In my thirties (I’m a slow learner) I realized control is an illusion.
+In my late thirties (I’m a slow learner) I realized control is an illusion.
 One can have all the resources in the world, make the very best choices in every area of life and get all their ducks in a nice neat little row.
-Then a single storm can come along, wipe away all the good choices and demolish all the poor little ducks in the course of a single hour (Job 1:1-22).
+Then a single storm can come along, wipe away all the good choices and demolish all those poor little ducks in the course of a single hour (Job 1:1-22).

 However.